HMRC Mileage Rates 2026/27: How to Claim Business Mileage Allowance

 HMRC Mileage Allowance Rates 2026/27

 If you use your own vehicle for business travel, you can claim tax relief using HMRC's Approved Mileage Allowance Payments (AMAPs).
-This guide explains the current rates and how to claim.
+This guide explains the current rates effective from 6 April 2026 and how to claim.

 Approved Mileage Rates 2026/27